Nursing (NURS)

 NURS 394 Nursing Research: An Evidence-Based Practice2 Credits

-Exploration of nursing research and evidence-based practice in the process of scholarly inquiry in health care.
-Examination of research methodologies and related theories to facilitate development of a literature review and an evidence-based practice proposal to investigate nursing questions and outcomes.
-Emphasis on research as a basis for assessment of outcomes of health promotion and health care interventions.
+Exploration of research practice in scholarly inquiry in health care.
+Examination of research methodologies and related theories to develop a literature review and an evidence-based practice proposal to investigate nursing questions and outcomes.
+Emphasis on research as a basis for assessment of health promotion and health care interventions.

 Prerequisites: Admission to the BSN program.